 Sometimes, miscarriages are discovered during a routine during early pregnancy scans, thanks to an ultrasound test!
 In those cases, mothers are not fully aware they’ve had a miscarriage.
 Some symptoms may indicate a miscarriage, but a late period is not one of those.

-Signs for miscarriage are period like pains and heavy bleeding.
+Signs for miscarriage are periods like pains and heavy bleeding.
 In many cases, women mistake a miscarriage for a late period.
 Late periods are usually caused by extra time added to the first half of the cycle.
-This is the time when lining is built, and if more is built, blood flow and cramps are common.
+This is the time when the lining is built, and if more is built, blood flow and cramps are common.
 While it is possible that a heavy period is linked to a very early miscarriage, most often than not, that is not the case.
 The only way to know if the late period was a miscarriage is a pregnancy test.
 Women need to remember that a miscarriage is not a sign that something is wrong with them.
 Miscarriage is a common condition, and it can happen in 15-30% of all conceptions.
-In majority of those situations, the reason lies in chromosome problems in the sperm or egg.
+In a majority of those situations, the reason lies in chromosome problems in the sperm or egg.

 In the majority of cases, miscarriages happen in the first three months of pregnancy.
 There are three types of miscarriage: complete (the body naturally expels fetus), incomplete (remnants of the tissue remain in the uterus) and missed (the embryo dies, but placenta keeps growing).
 Every miscarriage is different, but heavy bleeding is a common symptom.
-Mothers that think have had miscarriage, need to contact their health care provider as soon as possible.
+Mothers that think have had a miscarriage, need to contact their healthcare provider as soon as possible.
 Ultrasound is required to confirm the miscarriage, and it can be performed in the nearest hospital.
 If the doctors confirm the mother has had a miscarriage, they can speed up the natural process, without surgery (this applies for incomplete miscarriage).

 Causes for Early Miscarriage